Ben Toney, a photo he shared on Facebook.

 the ship, mv Oceaan 7, and spent some time on board.
 He wrote a report for Stapleton but was not interested in staying with the station as he and Ronagh had just discovered that they were expecting a baby.
 It was time to go home,

-although Ben did visit Radio 270 again the following year for some more consulting work and this time, it has been reported, he presented a few programmes on the station too.
+although Ben did visit Radio 270 again the following year for some more consulting work and this time he presented a few programmes on the station too.
+Correspondent Philip Champion remembers hearing him on Radio 270 in May 1967.

 Ben took a job with KNAL in Victoria, Texas, but he found that the radio industry in the States had changed while he had been away.
 FM radio was on the rise and the old AM stalwarts were in decline.
 From there he joined the Interstate